ItzBulkDev/iRaw/README.md

-#             TellRaw
+#             iRaw
-A plugin that allows you to send 'raw' messages to other players.
+A plugin that allows you to send or say 'raw' messages.

+# Commands:
-Simply use /raw tell <player>
+ - /raw tell <player> <message> Sends a raw message to a player

-#            Intended Updates:
-- /raw say (Initializes a raw message to the entire server)
+ - /raw say <message> Broadcasts a raw message to the server

+# Warning:
+ This plugin is not finished and I am currently trying to find a way to fix the Main.php If you know how you to fix this, please create a pull request